Aiolia-dev/data-modeler-cloud/docs/natural-language-interface.md

 3. Gather any additional information needed through follow-up questions
 4. Generate a preview of the changes
 5. Apply the changes to your data model using the existing CRUD APIs

+### Entity Creation Process

+When you ask the AI assistant to create an entity, the following process occurs:

+1. The AI processes your request and identifies it as an entity creation operation
+2. The system creates the entity with the specified name in your data model
+3. A primary key attribute named "id" of type UUID is automatically added to the entity
+4. The AI confirms the creation with a message that includes the entity's name
+5. If you specify positioning information (e.g., "next to Order entity"), the system will position the new entity accordingly

+This process mirrors the entity creation behavior in the diagram view, ensuring consistency across the application.
+Every entity created through the Natural Language Interface will have a primary key, just like entities created through the diagram's contextual menu.

 ## Limitations